Blotched Tiger Salamander

 Ambystoma mavortium melanostictum

-Blotched Tiger Salamanders are 14 cm to 22 cm in length, have unwebbed, pointy toes, and a variety of yellowish-green brown mottled skin colourations.
+Blotched Tiger Salamanders are 14 cm to 25 cm in length, have unwebbed, pointy toes, and a variety of yellowish-green brown mottled skin colourations.
+Young individuals have creamy or pale yellow blotches on a dark green-grey background.
+As the salamander ages, the colouring reverses, with the dark green-grey becoming blochey pr barred and the cramy yellow reducing to a background colour.
+The belly is dark grey.

-Key habitat features include loose soil for burrowing, semi-permanent to permanent fish-free water bodies for breeding, and possibly small mammal burrows for daily cover and suitable over-wintering sites.
+In the Okanagan, Tiger Salamanders can inhabit open fields and rough ground, upland meadows, grasslands, semi-deserts and deserts, however they require several key features in those habitats, including loose soil for burrowing, semi-permanent to permanent fish-free water bodies for breeding, and possibly small mammal burrows for daily cover and suitable over-wintering sites.

 Blotched Tiger Salamanders can be found from Osoyoos to Summerland.